yeshwanthravitheja/quad-swarm-rl/README.md

 ./run_tests.sh
 ```

+## Potential Usage of Our Simulator
+- [x] Generate diverse trajectories, and diverse state information.

+- You can use these trajectories for downstream tasks, such as imitation learning, or reinforcement learning.

 ## Citation

 If you use this repository in your work or otherwise wish to cite it, please make reference to our CORL paper.